pbse/hubot/README.md

 # Hubot Google Sheet Reader

-Create a hubot using Node that connects into a Google sheet every 5 minutes and detects changes to syncs to a Postgres instance.
-Once the sync is complete it should message on Slack any updates that were made.
+This builds a hubot that connects into a Google sheet every 5 minutes and detects changes to syncs to a Postgres instance.
+Once the sync is complete it messages on Slack any updates that were made.

 ### Requirements